koureasstavros/TheLittleBaby/README.md

   - Size: Has no impact on the size of the model.
   - Speed: Has a negligible impact on training speed and no impact on inference speed (it's disabled during evaluation).
   - Quality: Crucial for improving model generalization and preventing overfitting.
 By forcing the network to learn redundant representations, it makes the model more robust.
 The value (e.g., 0.1) is the probability of a neuron being dropped.

+- **r_temp**

+  - Values: [0.000001 : 1]
+  - What it is: It controls the sharpness of the attention distribution.
+  - Size: Has no impact on the size of the model.
+  - Speed: Has a negligible impact on training speed or inference speed.
+  - Quality: A higher r_temp value make the distribution softer (more spread out). while lower r_temp value make the output more "peaky" (focuses more on a few positions).

 - **r_learn**